mhsiungw/devlinks/README.md

 -   TailwindCSS - For styles
 -   react-dnd - For drag-and-drop functionality
 -   PostgreSQL - Database
--   Docker - For running application
+-   Docker - For running application and deployment
--   DigitalOcean - For deployment
+-   AWS - For deployment